bkardell/half-light/README.md

 Small library for experimenting with ways to tame Shadow DOM in CSS.
 See alternatively [shadow-boxing](https://github.com/bkardell/shadow-boxing).
 Here's [a codepen if you'd prefer to see/play with it live](https://codepen.io/briankardell/pen/LYazzmL)

-Effectively this gives you the ability to write @ rules in your main page's CSS which can apply into Shadow DOM like...
+Effectively this gives you the ability to use Media Queries to provide rules in your main page's CSS which can apply into Shadow DOM.
+You can do this in CSS itself, or in `<link>` and `<style>` via the `media=` attribute.

+## In CSS itself...
 ```html
 <head>
   <!-- styles should be in the head, style or link is OK -->